Skip to main content

 Other Obstetrical Care Management

-• Members are also identified for OB Care Management if they are prescribed certain medications for a history of pre-term labor.
+• Members are identified for OB Care Management if they are prescribed certain medications for a history of pre-term labor.

 Private Duty Nursing Care Management

-• Nurse Care Manager does face-to-face assessment that is utilized by a physician in the Medical Professional Services Unit to determine qualification for PDN services.
+• A Population Nurse Care Manager completes face-to-face assessments (telephonic and face-to-face) that is utilized by a physician in the Medical Professional Services Unit to determine the member’s qualification for PDN services.

 • This program provides SoonerCare benefits to qualifying women in need of treatment (including diagnostic services) for breast and/or cervical cancer.
 This program is a partnership between OHCA, Oklahoma State Department of Health, Cherokee National and Kaw Nation.
 Specific medical and financial criteria must be met to qualify.